-Over 5,000 full-time indigenous students are at BC colleges annually, and many more are studying part-time.
+There are 11,550 Indigenous students at BC Colleges, representing 9% of domestic students (2015/2016 Academic year).
 In some communities, indigenous students are the majority on campus.

 BC’s colleges actively encourage and support Indigenous students to join programs and succeed on whatever pathway they choose.
 Located close to many Indigenous communities, colleges build and strengthen respectful relationships and provide educational opportunities that help redress the historical and continued barriers that Indigenous peoples have faced in pursuing post-secondary education.